Reinforcement Learning for Efficient and Tuning-Free Link Adaptation: Model and Objectives

 where $\Delta t$ and $\Delta f$ denote the scheduled transmission duration and bandwidth respectively.
 The transmission symbols are subsequently multiplexed with known reference symbols for receiver-side channel compensation and loaded onto a discrete time-frequency grid of time-domain orthogonal frequency division multiplexing (OFDM) symbols and frequency-domain \emph{subcarriers}~\cite{dahlman20185g}.
 The \emph{data rate} for MCS $m$, i.e., the normalized amount of data carried, is given by

-The receiver attempts to decode the incoming signal and feeds back either a single-bit ACK, $c[t]=1$, or a NACK, $c[t]=0$, that signals a successful or a failed transport block reception respectively (typically determined at the receiver using a cyclic redundancy check (CRC) appended to the transport block).
-The ACK probability for a received transport block depends on the MCS $m[t]$ and the average SINR of the received signal.
-Denoting the average receive SINR for the $t^\text{th}$ transmission instance with $\theta[t]$, the ACK probability for MCS $m[t]\in[M]$ is given by
+The receiver attempts to decode the incoming signal and feeds back either a single-bit ACK, $c_{m[t]}[t]=1$, or a NACK, $c_{m[t]}[t]=0$, that signals a successful or a failed transport block reception respectively (typically determined at the receiver using a cyclic redundancy check (CRC) appended to the transport block).
+The ACK probability for a received transport block depends on the MCS $m[t]$ and the underlying channel state.
+Denoting the channel state for the $t^\text{th}$ transmission instance with $\theta[t]\in\Theta$, the ACK probability for MCS $m[t]\in[M]$ is given by

-The SINR for fading channels, and hence the ACK probabilities, are time-varying properties of the channel.